missystar/Went/Technical-Overview.md

 AIMSICD utilizes several tables in a single SQLite3 database in `aimsicd.db` to keep track of all the network changes and the downloaded Open Cell ID (OCID) data.
-When you're making a file backup of the AOMSICD database, you're actually saving the various tables into individual `<tablename>.CSV` files.
-This make it easy to manually or externally update some tables.
+When you're making a file backup of the AIMSICD database, you're actually saving the various tables into individual `<tablename>.CSV` files.
+This makes it easy to manually or externally update them.

 All mentioned sqlite commands are properly documented on the [SQLite website](http://www.sqlite.org).